 Having had a spiritual awakening as the result of these steps, we tried to carry this message to other addicts, and to practice these principles in all our affairsMatthew 3:1-3 (ESV)

 In those days John the Baptist came preaching in the

 3:2 "Repent, for the kingdom of heaven is at hand."

 3:3 For this is he who was spoken of by the prophet Isaiah when he said, "The voice of one crying in the wilderness: 'Prepare the way of the Lord; make his paths straight.'"

 John the Baptist was preaching and telling others according to what the Lord had revealed to him.
 He did not yet know the full extent of the gospel.
-He had not yet seen Jesus as the Messiah.
+He had not yet known what Jesus as the Messiah would do.
 Yet he was obedient in proclaiming what the Lord had revealed to him so far.
-This is a pattern for us, to carry the message that we have known from God to others, to the extent that we have known and experienced it to be from God.Galatians 6:1-2 (ESV)
+This is a pattern for us, to carry the message that we have known from God to others, to the extent that we have known and experienced it to be from God.Luke 22:31-34 (ESV)

 Brothers, if anyone is caught in any transgression, you

 restore him in a spirit of gentleness.
 Keep watch on

 6:2 Bear ye one another's burdens, and so fulfil the law of Christ.